wheaney/XRLinuxDriver/README.md

 ### Steam Deck Game Mode

 On Steam Deck, once you have the driver working from Desktop mode, you can get it working in Game Mode as well by (from Desktop mode) clicking the `Add a Game` button in Steam, then `Add a Non-Steam Game`, then `Browse...`, navigate to the `nrealAirLinuxDriver` that you downloaded, click `Select`, make sure its checkbox is checked in the `Add Non-Steam Game` dialog, then finally click the `Add Selected Program` button.
 Now you should be able to find `nrealAirLinuxDriver` from the games sidebar.
 You'll probably want to flag it as a Favorite so it's easy to locate.

-From Game Mode, you'll want to find the driver in your favorites, use `Play` to get it running, then hit the `Steam` button, return to your Home or Library and choose the game you want to play.
-Keep in mind that, for the moment, the driver doesn't always work on the first try, so if you're not getting mouse movement from the glasses while in-game, then double-check you've set up the right xReal joystick using `Joystick as Mouse` in the controller settings for that game, and otherwise, exit and restart the driver program.
+From Game Mode, you'll want to find the driver in your favorites, use `Play` to get it running and you'll see the steam game loading icon.
+If there's a problem it will just close and the "Play" button will be visible and green again.
+If it's running successfully, the loading symbol will just spin indefinitely as the driver doesn't have anything visual to display while running.
+You'll need to leave it running by hitting the `Steam` button, return to your Home or Library and choose the game you want to play.
+If you're not getting mouse movement from the glasses while in-game, then double-check you've set up the right xReal joystick using `Joystick as Mouse` in the controller settings for that game, and otherwise verify that the driver is still running (you'll see it running above "Home" in the sidebar when you hit the Steam button).